integeruser/jgltut/README.md

 Tutorials ported so far: 17.3 of 17.3

-If you don't want to download the source code you can play with the tutorials with [this runnable jar](https://github.com/downloads/integeruser/gltut-lwjgl/tutorial-chooser.zip).
-In several tutorials you can interact using the keyboard: key mappings are written at the top of each tutorial class.
+If you don't want to download the source code, you can play with the tutorials with a runnable jar i uploaded in [the download section](https://github.com/integeruser/gltut-lwjgl/downloads).
+In several tutorials you can interact using the keyboard: key mappings are written at the top of each tutorial .java file.

 To suggest a feature, report a bug (please do it!), or general discussion please use the [issue tracker](https://github.com/rosickteam/OpenGL/issues).